Built-in Immunity: Domestic "Elbrus" Processors Protected from Cyberattacks at the Hardware Level

 Russian "Elbrus" processors are initially protected from cyber threats at the hardware level.
-This was announced by the General Director of the Institute of Electronic Control Machines (INEUM), Alexander Kim.
-The architecture of the chips is designed in such a way that it neutralizes potential vulnerabilities even before malicious code appears.
+This was announced by Alexander Kim, General Director of the Institute of Electronic Control Machines (INEUM).
+The architecture of the chips is designed to neutralize potential vulnerabilities even before malicious code appears.

-Instead of fixing bugs in software, as many manufacturers do, "Elbrus" uses a "built-in immunity" approach — thanks to the processor's specific memory handling and the proprietary "Elbrus Linux" OS.
+Instead of fixing bugs in software, as many manufacturers do, "Elbrus" uses a "built-in immunity" approach — thanks to the processor's specific interaction with memory and the proprietary "Elbrus Linux" OS.
 This system is called "Secure Computing Technology."

 We neutralize the very possibility of a threat at the hardware level — due to the processor architecture and the principle of its operation with memory

-Cybersecurity at the "hardware" level reduces the risk of attacks and makes such processors especially important for critical infrastructure, defense, and the public sector.
+Cybersecurity at the "hardware" level reduces the risk of attacks and makes such processors especially important for critical infrastructure, defense and government sectors.

 Read more on the topic: